OVERCOMING THE SAINTS

 We are not accustomed to hearing of saints falling, of being overcome.
 Yet, such falling is necessary if God is to have the kind of witnesses and sons He desires.

-We are speaking now of “they that understand,” not of weak believers who are easily moved from their faith.
+We are speaking now of “those who understand,” not of weak believers who are easily moved from their faith.

 The true saints will teach numerous people throughout Daniel’s seventieth week.
 However, many of the saints will fall by deception, by war, by various assaults and pressures, by imprisonment, and by the confiscation of their property.